 ABOUT TULLE QUEER

-★ Resident Photographer & Digital Producer for High Fever in Lancaster, PA since 2022.
+★ Resident Photographer & Digital Producer, High Fever (Lancaster, PA), since 2022.

-★ Created the Instagram AR filters “Disposable” and “Good Days,” which collectively garnered 2.3M saves and 203M impressions.
+★ Created the Instagram filters “Disposable” and “Good Days,” which have collectively received 2.3M saves and 203M impressions.

-★ Honored with the Rising Star Award by the Central PA LGBT Center in October 2022.
+★ Recipient of the Rising Star Award from the LGBT Center of Central PA (October 2022).

-★ Recognized as a "History Maker" in the York County History Center since July 2024.
+★ Recognized as a “History Maker” by the York County History Center (July 2024).

-★ Curated and exhibited Tulle Queer at 7 galleries across South Central Pennsylvania since its debut in June 2022.
+★ Tulle Queer exhibited at seven galleries across South Central Pennsylvania since its debut in June 2022.

-★ Presenter at the LGBT Center of Central PA’s 2024 Annual GSA Summit—a two day workshop for queer youth.
+★ Presenter, LGBT Center of Central PA’s 2024 GSA Summit, speaking with queer youth leaders.

 highlights